Category Archives: Foundation Repair

 Polyjacking.com, a division of Pro Foundation Technology, specializes in lifting and leveling concrete foundations and slabs.
 One common technique in foundation repair is to utilize piers to lift and stabilize a damaged foundation.
 Because we want the repair to be permanent, we use only the highest-quality foundation piers in the industry, those manufactured by Earth Contact Products (ECP).

 ECP is the undisputed highest-quality manufacturer of foundation repair and related products in the United States.
 In addition, their products are offered at competitive prices and have a 25-year warranty.

 Earth Contact Products (ECP), founded in 1998 in Olathe, Kansas, has a very simple mission – “To be the very best manufacturer in our industry by providing quality products and services in a timely manner at a competitive price.”
 Following are some of the reasons why ECP products are considered the best foundation repair products in the industry.

 All ECP products are “Made in the USA” with American materials and labor.
-Some companies use materials and products manufactured offshore in order to cut costs.
-They have often found that cutting costs means compromising quality.
+Some companies use materials and products manufactured internationally in order to cut costs.
+ECP has often found that cutting costs means compromising quality.
 All of ECP’s products are manufactured right here in Kansas because they have found it’s the best way to assure they use the highest quality materials and labor in their manufactured products.

 ECP maintains a close relationship with its foundation repair customers in order to understand their needs and ways to improve their products.
-The ECP Engineering Department is constantly working to provide innovation in its products and how they are manufactured and have been awarded patents and trademarks on more than 18 items.
+The ECP Engineering Department is constantly working to provide innovation in its products and how they are manufactured.
+ECP has been awarded patents and trademarks on more than 18 items.

-ECP maintains a large inventory of foundation repair products to meet the requirements of each project and guarantee fast delivery.
+ECP maintains a large inventory of foundation repair products to meet the requirements of each project and guarantees fast delivery.
 If a special part is required, they also manufacture custom-made products upon request.

 Outstanding Customer Service